cladam/cladam.github.io/_posts/2025-08-09-making-tbdflow-your-own.md

 Aliases are great, but what if you can't remember the exact flag you need?
 That's where shell completion comes in.
 It allows you to use the `<Tab>` key to have your shell automatically suggest and complete commands, flags, and arguments for you.

 `tbdflow` has a built-in command to generate the necessary script for your shell.
+I used the `clap_complete` crate to implement this functionality and it was actually very straightforward.

 #### How to Set Up Shell Completion